Automate Budget Planning Using Linear Programming

 Objective

-Find the right budget allocation that maximizes your profits (ROI) and respect the guidelines of the top management.
+Find the right budget allocation that maximises your profits (ROI) and respects the guidelines of the top management.

 Because you have 58 projects under your responsibility, let us build a simple tool to automate this decision-making process.